 API Key Activation

 It is essential to register the EODHD API key with the package in order to use its functions.
-If you don’t have an EODHD API key, firstly head over to their website, then finish the registration process to create an EODHD account, and finally navigate to the ‘Settings’ page where you will find your secret EODHD API key.
+If you don’t have an EODHD API key, firstly head over to their website, then finish the registration process to create an EODHD account, and finally navigate to the Dashboard where you will find your secret EODHD API key.
 It is important to ensure that this secret API key is not revealed to anyone.
 You can activate the API key by following this code:

 # API KEY ACTIVATION